Chapi15/HRSME---V2/index.md

 - "Football Match" at _Las Lisas_ Beach
 - Crash in the middle of _Vista Hermosa_ Boulevard
 - Close encounter with a monkey in _Santiaguito_ Volcano
+- About a rat and how it scared a young man
+-

 ---